tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/SendAudioRawData/README.md

-# MSDK_GetAudioRawData
+# Meeting SDK for Windows - Send Audio Raw Data

-A Windows C++ Application demostrate Zoom Meeting SDK receiving audio raw data as user's audio source to a Zoom Meeting.
+A Windows C++ Application demonstrate Zoom Meeting SDK sending audio raw data to a Zoom Meeting.

-## Install vcpkg for adding dependency libs.
+# Install vcpkg for adding dependency libs.
-## You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files
+You might need to use Powershell (as administrator) or Windows Terminal to execute the sh script files
 ```
 git clone https://github.com/Microsoft/vcpkg.git
 cd vcpkg